 So, when you’re making your own playlist, be sure to figure out how long your drive is and then create a playlist that long — plus an extra 30 minutes or so in case of traffic — and then double it.
 You’ll want new tunes for the drive home.

 If you’re driving, you want some great driving music on your road trip playlist.
 You don’t want a string of slow songs to put you to sleep.
 I use a really similar method for the Spotify playlist I have to psyche me up while I’m working.
 I have a handful of really fun, fast paced songs that I know all the words to, so I can sing along and get hyped up.

-Some of my faves on my playlist: Inspection 12’s cover of You Can Call Me Al, Fall Out Boy’s Hum Hallelujah, and The Who’s Baba O’Riley.
+Some of my favorites on my playlist: Inspection 12’s cover of “You Can Call Me Al”, Fall Out Boy’s “Hum Hallelujah”, and The Who’s “Baba O’Riley”.
 When I can sing along in the car, it really makes the drive go faster.
 It’s a little distracting while I’m working, though.
-Like I really want to sing along, but I also need to concentrate or my posts will just turn into song lyrics.
+Like I really want to sing along, but I also need to concentrate or my blog posts will just turn into song lyrics.

-Add a few new faves.
+Add a few new favorite songs.

 From then on, it will remind you about driving to your destination and how fun your trip was.
 It’s a great way to make future you smile.